2023-ML-Ewha/practice/README.md

 <br>

 cf) 'custom_knn.py' is an implementation of k-nn model which applied a custom distance function that was recommended in the paper(Wang et al. Effective Attacks and Provable Defenses for Website Fingerprinting (Usenix Security 14))
+To run, you can go through the same steps as described above.
+Note that only the multi-class classification of Open-world case was implemented in 'custom_knn.py' for practice.
 <br>
 <br>